-Homemade Irish Cream might not be the fanciest of things.
-The Whiskey liqueur has a bit of an old-school vibe to it.
-But it's sweet, it's tasty, and it's a real crowd-pleaser.
-There's no shame in having a soft spot for the classics.
+Homemade Irish cream might not be the fanciest of things.
+Frankly, the whiskey liqueur has a bit of an old-school vibe to it.
+But it's sweet, it's tasty, and it's a real crowd-pleaser. -And there's no shame in having a soft spot for the classics.

 - 1 tsp instant coffee

 - First, mix a tablespoon of the cream with coffee, and cocoa powder5.5 oz single cream, 1 tsp instant coffee, 1 tsp cocoa powder

 - Then slowly stir in the remaining cream - I don't use a blender because I like a smooth but still liquid consistency.
 I don't want the cream to become thick and stiff.5.5 oz single cream

 - Now, add the Whiskey, vanilla extract, and condensed milk.10 oz Irish Whiskey, 1 tsp vanilla extract, 10 oz sweetened condensed milk

 - Fill in an airtight sealable bottle and store in the fridge for up to 4 weeks.

 For the best version of a homemade Irish cream, you should invest in quality ingredients.
 Our shopping list won't break the bank, though, because you also don't want to waste top-shelf whiskey by mixing it with cream: